-Finances (Money, Money, Money) (Module 5 of Business School Bootcamp)
+Finances (Money, Money, Money) (Module 4 of Business School for Therapists) (off-site content) – Online CE Course

-PLEASE READ: This course is an offsite online program by ZynnyMe.
-This course is just one module of a multi-module program titled Business School Bootcamp.
-When you click on the “Enroll in Course” button below you will be redirected to the ZynnyMe site to enroll, pay for, and complete all of the modules in their Business School Bootcamp program.
+PLEASE READ: This course is an offsite online program by ZynnyMe and has a separate cost in addition to the units purchased with Aspira CE.
+This course is just one module of a multi-module program titled Business School for Therapists.
+When you click on the “Enroll in Course” button below you will be redirected to the ZynnyMe site to enroll, pay for, and complete all of the modules in their Business School for Therapists program.
 You can then return to this site to complete the exam for each module, pay for your units, and earn your certificate of completion for CE.

 Finances (Money, Money, Money) Course Objectives, Description, and Outline